SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 ## Manticore

-A weary traveler hears a call through the forest or friendly voices from a rocky shelter, and their heart leaps at the promise of refuge-only to find themself at the mercy of serrated teeth and poisonous spikes.
+A weary traveler hears a call through the forest or friendly voices from a rocky shelter, and their heart leaps at the promise of refuge—only to find themself at the mercy of serrated teeth and poisonous spikes.
 In a manticore's territory, people go missing without a trace.
 These fearsome creatures carve out their hunting grounds in forests near small villages, mountain passes where caravans travel, and other locations with plentiful wildlife.
 Though manticores can subsist on a carnivorous diet of any nearby prey, their choicest meal is humanoid flesh.

 #### Uncanny Appearances

 A manticore has a lion's body, a dragon's wings, and a scorpion's tail barbed with spines, but their most unnerving trait is their humanoid face.
 Owing to a quirk of magical evolution, manticores develop the features of common ancestries that populate their region of birth.
 For example, a manticore in an area densely populated by devils inherits fiendish eyes and devilish horns.
-Manticores are born with an inherent understanding of a regional language, but they can speak only through mimicking that which they've heard-a talent manticores use to lure in prey.
+Manticores are born with an inherent understanding of a regional language, but they can speak only through mimicking that which they've heard—a talent manticores use to lure in prey.

 #### Heralds of Death